arh-eu/gds-cpp-messages/README.md

 It has built-in support for commonly used messages, like _events, attachments_ or _queries_.

+It is also useful if you want to create your own client but need some help or guidelines to start.
+In this case, simply check its source.

 ### Compiling

 To compile the Console Client, you should use the makefile in the `console_client` folder.
 This will create an executable named `gds_console_client.exe` that you can run.